raku-community-modules/HTTP-Server-Async/README.md

 ####close
 Close takes optional parameter of data to send out.
 Will call `write` if a parameter is provided.
 Closes the socket, writes headers if the response is buffered, etc

+##Closing Credits

+thanks to ugexe, btyler, jnthn, and timotimo for helping figure out bugs, answer a bunch of questions, etc